 SAS revenue jumps 2.2% to record $2.31 billion

-CARY, NC (Jan.
-21, 2010) – SAS, the leader in business analytics, achieved global revenue of US$2.31 billion in 2009, up 2.2 percent over 2008 results.
+25 January 2010 - SAS, the leader in business analytics, achieved global revenue of US$2.31 billion in 2009, up 2.2 percent over 2008 results.
 Despite poor economic conditions, SAS maintained its unbroken chain of growth and profitability for 34 years since the company was founded.
+In the UK, software revenue grew by 7 percent.

 “Our continued growth in 2009 is further proof that investing in long-term relationships with customers and employees and maintaining a deep commitment to R&D pays,” said CEO Jim Goodnight.
 “We not only weathered the downturn, we came out ahead.”

-Revenue from software sales alone jumped 3.3 percent at a time when software revenue of major vendors has been declining.
+Revenue from software sales alone jumped 3.3 percent globally, and 7 percent in the UK, at a time when software revenue of major vendors has been declining.
+SAS’s UK year-on-year growth was strongly supported by its financial services business unit, up 22 per cent on 2008.
 SAS reinvested 23 percent of 2009 revenue in R&D and, as Goodnight promised a year ago, ended the year with no layoffs due to economic pressures, underscoring the company’s commitment to innovation and employees.

 “In January I told employees there would be no layoffs,” Goodnight said.
 “I wanted them to stay focused on customer needs and not be distracted by issues related to corporate viability.
 The result is that we continued to grow in the downturn and we are ready to launch exciting new products in 2010.
 The momentum is greater than it’s ever been for this company.”